Shopware Nexus

 Triggers

-Connectors and Actions
+Connectors and actions

 • Business Central Connector: Create, Read, Update, Delete (CRUD) for many Business Central entities.